darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : Contrast of the mid and slow emulsion sub-layers.

 developer exhaustion
-: Local developer depletion in dense (highly-exposed) areas: blends the highlight shoulder toward a self-limiting rolloff without shifting mid-grey.
+: Simulates the developer being locally used up in the most heavily exposed parts of the frame, as it is in a real tank.
+Those areas stop gaining density as the scene gets brighter, so the highlights run into a ceiling rather than climbing indefinitely -- and because the curve steepens on the way up to that ceiling, highlight contrast tends to increase rather than soften.
+Mid-grey is held fixed, so only the top end of the range moves.
 0 disables it.

 ### couplers and quality